Please see the Information for Assistant Professors page for more information on these topics and terms

 Every department has an executive committee, which consists of all the tenured members of the faculty.
-Executive committees are the bodies that deal with budgetary and personnel matters, including annual reviews and tenure decisions.
+They deal with budgetary and personnel matters, including annual reviews and tenure decisions.
 The departmental executive committee is required to establish procedures for guidance, annual evaluations, and tenure evaluations.
 A copy of the procedures must be given to each assistant professor at the time of hire.

 The Executive Committee votes on renewal of contracts and on tenure.
-You may appeal a non-renewal decision.
+A non-renewal decision may be appealed.

 Review committee (“oversight”)

-Every assistant professor is assigned an annual review committee at the beginning of her or his first year.
-These individuals are assigned by your department chair to help and support you by bringing your work before your colleagues on the Executive Committee for review.
-They will ask you for examples of your work – across teaching, research or creative activity, and service – so they can prepare a report to members of the Executive Committee each year.
-The department’s executive committee must approve the written annual evaluation and provide that written evaluation to you.
+Every assistant professor is assigned an annual review committee at the beginning of their first year.
+These individuals are assigned by the department chair to bring the year’s work — across teaching, research or creative activity, and service – before the executive committee for review.
+The executive committee must approve the written annual evaluation and provide that written evaluation to the assistant professor.
 In some departments, the review committee also serves as the mentoring committee.

 The Tenure Clock

-The tenure clock is set at hire and runs for a maximum of seven years, with the tenure decision coming in the sixth year.
+The tenure clock (probationary period) is set at hire and runs for a maximum of seven years, with the tenure decision coming in the sixth year.
 Experienced faculty may be hired with credit for up to three “tenure clock” years.
-You may extend the tenure clock for a number of reasons, including childbirth or adoption, significant elder or dependent care obligations, medical circumstances, or other extenuating circumstances beyond your control that adversely affect progress toward tenure.
+The probationary period may be extended for a number of reasons, including childbirth or adoption, significant elder or dependent care obligations, medical circumstances, or other extenuating circumstances beyond your control that adversely affect progress toward tenure.

 The tenure decision